oracle-livelabs/database/video-on-demand-with-nosql-database/clean-up/clean-up.md

 2. On the top left, go to menu, then Developer Services and then Containers & Artifacts - Container Instances.

-   In the Container instance screen, click on the gateway with the name `Oracle NoSQL powers Video On-Demand applications`.
+   In the Container instance screen, click on the container with the name `Oracle NoSQL powers Video On-Demand applications`.
+Under 'More actions' click on Delete.
-   Click on Delete

    ![Delete Container Instance](./images/delete-ci.png)